Deanna Kirk: Music

 Kirk is recognized as a jazz cabaret singer and songwriter, described as "really an art-rock diva" in the tradition of Tori Amos and Sarah McLaughlan, sometimes performing under the alter ego "Marianna".
 Her lyrics are noted for their "romantically philosophical" themes.
 Her live album, Live at Deanna's, was initially intended for exclusive sale at her nightclub but was later released nationally by Atlantic Records.
 This release helped secure her a contract with Blackbird Recording Company.
 Kirk's debut album with Blackbird, Mariana Trench (1996), featured original songs alongside covers of works by Leonard Cohen and Sandy Denny.
 Her second studio album, Where Are You Now?
-(1997), released by Blackbird/Elektra, included the track You're a Mean One, Mr. Grinch.
+(1997), released by Blackbird/Elektra, included the track You're a Mean One, Mr. Grinch..
+Kirk is depicted performing at the Nuyorican Poets Café in Larry Closs’s 2011 novel Beatitude, in a mid-1990s East Village scene.

 Kirk gained significant media attention, being featured on the front page of Billboard as the flagship artist of Blackbird Recording Company.
 She has also been covered by People, The New York Times, Time Out, and New York Magazine.